About Finn Juhl | House of Finn Juhl

 Designing for the Living Body

-Like other modernist pioneers, Finn Juhl started from scratch without role models or inherited restrictions.
-He designed by measuring his own body and analyzing how the individual components of the chair should carry the human body.
-But contrary to his modernist contemporaries, with their streamlined, scaffolding-like structures, Finn Juhl aimed at a more organic and natural form.
-The potential strength of the material was utilised to the maximum just like in nature’s own constructions.
-As Finn Juhl translated his ideas into daring, supple joinery where each element of the design flowed seamlessly into each other, he also put enormous demands on the joiners who were to produce the design.
+Since Finn Juhl was not trained in furniture design, he ensured proper proportions by measuring his own body and analyzing how the individual components of a piece of furniture should support and carry the human body.
+The potential strength of the material was utilized to the maximum – just like in nature’s own constructions.
+As Finn Juhl translated his ideas into daring, supple joinery where each element of the design flowed seamlessly into each other, he also put enormous demands on the cabinetmakers who were to produce the design.

 “Art has always been my main source of inspiration.
 I am fascinated by shapes which defy gravity and create visual lightness.” – Finn Juhl